Terrencebosco/sales_analysis/README.md

 created fucntion that converts sql tables to panda dataframes then stores those dataframes in a dictionary to ease of access.

-add conda env to kernal `python -m ipykernel install --user --name dash --display-name "Python (dash)"`
+add conda env to kernal `python -m ipykernel install --user --name <name of env?> --display-name "<name of kernal>"`

 ---